P-wagh/Reflectance_Spectrophotometer_Spectrum_Analyzer/README.md

-# Reflectance Spectrophotometer Spectrum Analyzer
+# Reflectance Spectrophotometer Spectrum Analyzer with Deep Learning
 script to analyze the visible spectrum of element from camera to corresponding wavelengths.

 # Spectrometer setup